arvidn/libtorrent/trunk/docs/manual.rst

 ``use_interface()`` sets the network interface this torrent will use when it opens outgoing connections.
 By default, it uses the same interface as the session_ uses to listen on.
-The parameter can be a string containing an ip-address or a hostname.
+The parameter must be a string containing an ip-address (either an IPv4 or IPv6 address).
+If the string does not conform to this format and exception is thrown.

 info_hash()